MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies the interval in hours to check for definition updates.

 A valid value is an integer from 0 to 4294967295.
+The default value is 0, which means Windows Defender uses the default interval for update checks, which is typically every 24 hours.

-You can use this parameter instead of the **SignatureScheduleDay**and **SignatureScheduleTime** parameters.
+Even when the value of the **SignatureScheduleDay** parameter is 8 or Never (the default value), this parameter still controls the behavior of updates through other means (for example, manual updates or other system events).

 ```yaml
 Type: UInt32